zed-industries/zed/docs/src/remote-development.md

 ## Setup

 1. Download and install the latest [Zed Preview](https://zed.dev/releases/preview).
-You ned at least Zed v0.159.
+You need at least Zed v0.159.
 1. Open the remote projects dialogue with `cmd-shift-p remote`.
 1. Click "New Server" and enter the command you use to ssh into the server.
 See [Supported SSH options](#supported-ssh-options) for options you can pass.
 1. Your local machine will attempt to connect to the remote server using the `ssh` binary on your path.
 Assuming the connection is successful, it will download the latest version of the Zed server and upload it to the remote over SSH.